 - i NOTE: If required, you can change the default SSH session time-out at iDRAC Settings > Services. - 1.
-Start a shell. - 2.
-Connect to iDRAC using the following command: ssh <iDRAC-ip-address> -l <login name> - 3.
-Enter one of the following commands at the command prompt to start SOL: - connect - console com2
+Start a shell - 2.
+Connect to iDRAC using the following command: ssh <iDRAC-ip-address> -I <login name> - 3.
+Enter one of the following commands at the command prompt to start SOL: - connect - console com2 i) NOTE: You can use console com1 or console com2 to start SOL.
+Reboot the server to establish the connection.